 We know we want to eat our tomatoes when they’re fully ripe, but as Craig says you don’t have to wait until the fruits are ripe to harvest.
 You can ripen tomatoes on the vine or you can ripen them off the vine.
 There are six stages in the ripening process for a tomato:

 - Green – At the green stage the fruit is completely green with none of the mature color beginning to show.
-If picked at this stage the flavor and color of the fruits won’t fully develop.
+If picked at this stage the flavor and color of the green fruits won’t fully develop.

 - Breaker – This is the point where the green color of the fruit ‘breaks’ and begins to hint of the mature color.
 In the breaker stage up to 10% of the fruit may be pink, red, yellow, etc. A tomato can be picked at this stage and expected to fully ripen indoors.